-Mr. Abdulaziz Ahmed Rahma Mohamed Al Muhairi
+Mr. Abdulaziz Ahmed Rahma Al Mheiri

-Mr. Al Muhairi serves as a member of DIB's Board of Directors.
-Mr. Al Muhairi also serves as a member of the Board of Directors of Bourse Dubai, Vice Chairman of the Support Fund and Chairman of the Supervisory Board of Bosna Bank International.
-He has previously served as the Managing Director of the Investment Corporation of Dubai and as a member of the Board of Directors and Chief Executive Officer for Dubai Bank.
+Mr. Al Mheiri serves as a member of DIB's Board of Directors.
+Mr. Al Mheiri also serves as a member of the Board of Directors of Bourse Dubai, Vice Chairman of the Support Fund and Chairman of the Supervisory Board of Bosna Bank International.
+He has previously served as the Managing Director of the ICD and as a member of the Board of Directors and Chief Executive Officer for Dubai Bank.

-Mr. Al Muhairi holds a Science degree, specialising in Accounting and Finance, from the American College of Switzerland.
+Mr. Al Mheiri holds a Science degree, specialising in Accounting and Finance, from the American College of Switzerland.